Tattoo Schools - Oregon

 Learn how to tattoo in Oregon

-Tattoo 34 is not associated with any of these tattoo schools in anyway, we are only providing a helpful list.
-Please do your own due diligence when looking for a tattoo school.
+Tattoo 34 is only associated with Otzi Tattoo School and not with any of the other tattoo schools listed, we are only providing a helpful list.

 Captain Jack’s Tattoo School - PDX